Appdome/github_build-2secure/README.md

           FIREBASE_APP_ID: - Optional (required for Crashlytics) - App ID in Firebase project
           DATADOG_API_KEY: - Data Dog API_KEY (required for DataDog Deobfuscation)
           UPLOAD_ARTIFACTS: false - Optional, defaults to true. controls whether to upload the artifact or not
+          ARTIFACT_APP_SUFFIX: true - Optional, defaults to false. adds the OUTPUT_APP_NAME to the artifact name
 ```

 ### Android - PRIVATE_SIGNING